higomo/R-Print-All-Libraries/README.md

 # R-Print-All-Libraries
-Prints all available libraries on a single line, ready to insert into code
+Complies all available, downloadable libraries on a single line for quick code insertion.
+Can be executed in a separate script and copied in.
+Be sure to check for incompatible or outdated libraries before, or during execution of code.